omar123487/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-4-lastlines - a script that prints the last ten lines of /etc/passwd.

 5-5-firstlines - a script that prints the first ten lines.

+6-6-third_line - a script that displays the third line of the file.